Other health problems

 See files for Cats

 Not all symptoms of disease in cats are as obvious as each other.
 A cat may be seriously ill without showing any signs for a long time.
-Unfortunately, it is often the medical conditions which don't have obvious symptoms which can be the most-life threatening.
-A high lymphocyte count is something which can only be determined after a blood test by a qualified veterinary medical professional.
+Unfortunately, it is often the medical conditions which don't have obvious symptoms that can be the most life-threatening.
+A high lymphocyte count is something that can only be determined after a blood test by a qualified veterinary medical professional.
 While there are different reasons why your cat's lymphocyte count is high, perhaps the most worrying is lymphoma, a type of blood cancer.

 You may also be interested in: High Creatinine Levels in Cats